sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-02/module-02/readme.md

 #### BONUS -- Command-line inputs
 * OPTION 1 -- Interactively get user input from the command line and output a username to the console.
 I.e. when I run `ruby username.rb` I should be prompted (from the command line) for my name, birth year, etc.
 * OPTION 2 -- Accept command line arguments (e.g. `ruby username.rb john doe 1980`) and output a username to the console.

+## Homework:

+Tonight you will be working through a this module introducing you to OOP in Ruby.
+If you don't entirely complete the homework it is okay.
+We will be taking a much deeper dive into OOP tomorrow.